catchpoint/WebPageTest/agent/js/README.txt

 = Current state of affairs and missing features

 Node.js agent can successfully complete an entire job.
-However, it currently only works with Chrome and instead of entering the url in the "Website Url" text field on WebPagetest, you have to enter a webdriver script in the script tab.
+However, it currently only works with Chrome.
+Supports a URL and WD script.
 The most basic script looks like this:

 driver = new webdriver.Builder().build();
 driver.get('http://www.google.com');